 Luisa trained at Escola Superior de Danca in Lisbon graduating with a BA in Choreography in 1993.
 She continued her studies at Laban where she obtained a Professional Diploma in Dance Studies and was part of Transitions Dance Company in 1996.
 As a professional dancer, Luisa worked with BI MA Dance Company, The Cholmondeleys, Protein Dance, Theatre En Corps and First Person Dance Company.
 Luisa also worked with the Cholmondeleys and The Featherstonehaughs in the role of Rehearsal Director for the revival of Anderson’s piece “Flesh and Blood”.
 Luisa began teaching at Bird College in 1997.
 She currently holds the positions of Technique Studies Coordinator on the BA and National Diploma programme and Head of Movement on the Foundation Degree programme.
 Luisa also has an MSc in Dance Science and is a qualified Pilates Matwork Teacher.

 Kerensa began her working life in the banking sector, moving from there to the aviation insurance sector where she worked for 17 years.
-She is particularly interested in education administration and joined Bird College in 2007 where she has gained extensive experience in a range of roles – she was initially appointed Assistant to the Registrar and following the retirement of her predecessor was appointed Head of Registry & HR in 2008.
-Kerensa took on her current role of Executive Support Manager in 2011, and her responsibilities include providing support to the Executive Group, HR and Facilities Management.
-She is the Secretary to the Board of Directors, Board of Trustees and their sub committees and she is the Lead Administrator for the Capital Project.
-In February 2014 Kerensa was also appointed Health & Safety Manager.
-Kerensa is a member of the Association of University Administrators (AUA).
-Having completed the Foundation Degree in Applied Professional Studies Kerensa graduated from the University of Greenwich in July 2017
+She joined Bird College in 2007 where she has gained extensive experience in a range of roles – including Assistant to the Registrar, Head of Registry & HR and Executive Support Manager.
+Her current responsibilities include Facilities Management, H&S, HR and support to the Executive Directors.
+Kerensa is also Secretary to the Board of Directors & Trustees and is the Lead Administrator for the Capital Project.
+Kerensa graduated from the University of Greenwich in July 2017 having completed the Foundation Degree in Applied Professional Studies.

 Kelly joined the college as a modern apprentice in 2001.
 She gained experience in both admin and finance.
 She then left the college to gain commercial experience in the finance sector returning to Bird College in 2009.
-She has completed the AAT Accounting Technician course and is our Management Accountant.
+She has completed the AAT Accounting Technician course.

 Joana is Portuguese and trained at the Ginasiano Dance School in Porto, Portugal.
 After spending a year in Brazil working with Corpo Dance Company, she came to London to complete her training at Laban.
 She has performed with Edwards & Watton in the award winning “House of Delights”, Amanda Gough Dance Company, Akram Khan, Double Vision Dance Company and Theatre Encorps.
 In 2001 she worked with Siobhan Davies Dance Company in the recreation and performance of “Bank 2001”.
 She is a founder member of Melanie Clarke’s Blue White Dance Company and continues to perform regularly with them.
 Joana also has a Masters Degree from Laban in Education Dance Documentation and Aesthetics.
 She currently teaches Release based dance technique at Bird College as well as Dance Analysis and Dance Appreciation and Criticism.